 When your car is off, the Hum OBD (On-Board Diagnostics) Reader goes into a low power mode.

-The Hum Speaker's on-off switch only controls the hands-free Bluetooth® function.
-Calls to and from Hum Customer Service and Hum Emergency Response will go through as long as the Hum OBD (On-Board Diagnostics) Reader is powered and within cellular coverage (even if the hands-free switch is off).
-Many Hum features—Auto Health, Driving History, Boundary Alerts and Vehicle Location—do not involve the Hum Speaker at all.
+While the Hum Speaker cannot be turned off manually, the battery can die, causing the Hum Speaker to turn off.
+The Hum Speaker’s on-off switch only controls the hands-free Bluetooth® function, not the Hum Speaker’s power.
+Calls to and from Hum Customer Service and emergency assistance will go through, as long as the Hum OBD Reader is powered and within cellular coverage (even if the hands-free switch is off).

 If you think your Hum OBD Reader has come unplugged, you can check the Hum App or portal to see if your driving history data has been recorded.
 If you forget, Hum will automatically notify you if your Hum OBD Reader has been unplugged for 10 days.
 You’ll then receive an email when you’ve successfully plugged it back in.